Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Related Work

+In Section \ref{sec:pointconv} we illustrate more in detail KPConv and ConvPoint, with the aim of clearly presenting the differences between our composite layers and the point-convolutional layers from the literature.
+The major advantage of our composite layers is that we can independently customize the processing pipeline of the points coordinates (spatial information) and that of the associated features (semantic information).
+This design flexibility allows us to tune the hyperparameters of our composite layers to improve their performance without significantly increasing the overall number of parameters of the network.
+In contrast, the number of parameters of KPConv, ConvPoint, and all the other point-convolutional layers described above grows linearly with the number of centers, which is the only tunable hyperparameter of these layers.
+Moreover, composite layers can aggregate spatial information and features by more general operations than linear combinations.

+Other operators similar to point-convolutions have been employed for deep learning on 3D point clouds, such as \emph{PAConv}~\cite{xu2021paconv}.
+In PAConv, the convolutional filters are replaced by a neural network taking as input the absolute position of the points, so the operator is not invariant to translations.
+Another example is \emph{MKConv}~\cite{woo2023mkconv}, where the coordinates of the points are fed to MLPs to obtain 3D tensors.
+These tensors are then combined with the input features and are finally processed by 3D convolutional layers to obtain the output feature vectors.
+Recently, also \emph{transformer}-based architectures have been applied to point clouds with promising results~\cite{fei2023dctr, yu2022point}.
+In our work, we do not consider these operators since we focus on defining more flexible point-convolutional layers, which are building blocks for several deep-learning solutions for point clouds.

-\textbf{Graph Neural Networks.} Another approach consists in processing point clouds by \emph{Graph Neural Networks} (GNNs)~\cite{gama2018convolutional, wang2019dynamic, hu2020feature, feng2020relation, paassen2020graph, ma2022rethinking}, which can be considered an extension of PointNet.
+\textbf{Graph Neural Networks.} Point clouds can also be handled by \emph{Graph Neural Networks} (GNNs)~\cite{wang2019dynamic, ma2022rethinking, wang2022novel}, which can be considered extensions of PointNet.
 A relevant example is \emph{Dynamic Graph CNN} (DGCNN) \cite{wang2019dynamic}, where a graph is defined by connecting some points sampled from the input point cloud to their nearest neighbors, and then processed by a GNN.
-The major difference between GNNs and point-convolutional networks is that, in GNNs, the coordinates of the points are considered as features associated with the graph vertices and thus are modified by the network layers.
+Although some GNNs implement convolutional layers for graphs~\cite{wang2019dynamic, wang2022novel}, there is a substantial difference with point-convolutions since, in GNNs, the coordinates of the points are considered features of the graph vertices and thus are modified during training.
 In contrast, point-convolutional layers preserve the coordinates of the points and modify only the associated features.